+Completion of all general education requirements, the courses and credits listed below and additional free electives to total a minimum of 120 semester hours, including foreign language and exercise science.

+HIS 100 Introduction to History

+Four (4) courses at the 300 or 400 level, which must include:

+a.
+One (1) course in European History

+b.
+One (1) course in United States History

+c.
+One (1) course in a field outside of European or United States history

+d.
+One (1) elective course

+Plus six (6) additional courses in History

-Completion of all general education requirements, the courses and credits listed below and additional free electives to total a minimum of 122 semester hours, including foreign language and exercise science.
-HIS 100 Introduction to History HIS 148 American History: To 1877 HIS 149 American History: Since 1877 HIS 186 Europe: Ancient and Medieval or HIS 187 Modern Europe Three (3) HIS elective courses at the 200 level Two (2) HIS elective courses at the 300 level Two (2) HIS elective courses at the 400 level HIS 490 Senior Seminar One (1) Non-Western Cultures course At least two HIS elective courses (from any level) must be in non-United States and non-European fields.
-Distinction in History To be awarded Distinction in History, a History major must complete all the major requirements, gain admission to HIS 494, Research Seminar, and complete HIS 494 with at least a grade of "B." Students may count HIS 494 as one of the two 400-level HIS electives required for the degree.
-Course Restrictions For a complete list of prerequisites, corequisites and other restrictions for all courses, please consult the Course Description section of this catalog.
+HIS 490 Senior Seminar One (1) Non-Western Cultures course

+Distinction in History

+To be awarded Distinction in History, a History major must complete all the major requirements, gain admission to HIS 494, Research Seminar, and complete HIS 494 with at least a grade of "B." HIS 494 meets the Departmental requirement for History 490.

+Course Restrictions

+For a complete list of prerequisites, corequisites and other restrictions for all courses, please consult the Course Description section of this catalog.

 Bachelor of Science in Secondary Education - History (B.S.)

 Requirements:

 See the Department of Education and Educational Psychology within the School of Professional Studies.
-LEARNING OUTCOMES At the completion of their degrees in History, students will be able to: - 1.
-Demonstrate critical and analytic skills appropriate for probing complex historical topics - 2.
-Successfully seek out diverse historical sources; mine them for information; and cite them in the appropriate format while completing research papers - 3.
-Present their verbal and written evaluations of the past in a nuanced and clear manner - 4.
+Learning Outcomes At the completion of their degrees in History, students will be able to: - 1.
+Demonstrate critical and analytical skills appropriate for probing complex historical topics. - 2.
+Seek out diverse historical sources successfully; mine them for information; and cite them in the appropriate format while completing research papers. - 3.
+Present their verbal and written evaluations of the past in a nuanced and clear manner. - 4.
 Collaborate effectively with others on historical analysis and in critiquing each other's work.
-Minor in History Two courses at the 100 level Four courses at the 200 level Minor in American History HIS 148, HIS 149 Four advanced courses in American history Minor in European History HIS 186, HIS 187 Four advanced courses in European history Minor in African-American Studies:
+Two courses at the 100 level Four courses at the 200 level Minor in American History HIS 148, HIS 149 Four advanced courses in American history Minor in European History HIS 186, HIS 187 Four advanced courses in European history Minor in Middle Eastern Studies: